har-man-dev/rocket-flight-computer/README.md

 ## Build Log
 See [BUILDLOG.md](BUILDLOG.md) for detailed progress notes.

+## Testing & Debugging

+Ran a hand lift bench test (FLT008) before the rocket was flight ready, since the electronics were too heavy for the original airframe.
+This uncovered a real bug: noise in the first couple of accelerometer readings right after sensor initialization was large enough to falsely trigger launch detection before any real motion occurred.

+Fixed it by adding a settling period after MPU initialization and calibrating the launch and landing thresholds against a measured resting baseline instead of hardcoded values.

+Verified the fix with a second test (FLT010), confirmed via Serial output that the system correctly waited for a real motion event, printed LAUNCHED only once actual motion was detected, and printed LANDED after a sustained ten second rest period.

+Both raw flight logs are in [/flight-logs](flight-logs).

 ## Goals
 - Flight unit soldered and confirmed working September 2026